 Netherlands.
 This "profile" chess set was a relation gift of MIFA Aluminium B.V. at the moment they opened a new factory with CNC ("Computer Numerical Control") machinery in Blerick, Netherlands in 1986.
 The King was send with the invitation and people, who attended the opening, got the whole chess set.

-Only 2 batches of 500 have been made by MIFA.
+I was told that only 2 batches of 500 have been made by MIFA.
 I have them seen in a red cassette with "MIFA" and "Alufa'" on it too.
 The last also on blue cassette.
 And there was a production after 2000, packed in silver-grey box with down right the text "made by Mifa".
 Another small (100?) batch has been made by Hydro Aluminium Century Limited in Sanquhar.
 That sets came with a board.

 - Netherlands, by Mifa, a factory making profiles for windows and so